houda99/DEPI-AutomationTestingFramework/README.md

 ## Overview
 --------

-This repository contains the DEPI Automation Testing Framework, which includes API, UI, and performance tests for the Reqres.in and SauceDemo applications.
+This repository contains the DEPI Automation Testing Framework which is the final project of the , which includes API, UI, and performance tests for the Reqres.in and SauceDemo applications.

 ## Repository Structure
 -------------------